-1.3.4 User Party or certificate user.
+1.3.4 Relaying parties.

 In this CPS, the User Party or user is the person receiving a digital transaction carried out with a certificate issued by any of the Camerfirma CAs and who voluntarily trusts the Certificate that this CA issues.
 Flow diagram.